Industry and Exports (Financial Support) Act

 Groups Affected

-• UK Businesses: Could receive increased financial assistance for domestic operations and export activities.
+- UK Businesses: Could receive financial assistance for domestic operations or exporting goods and services.
+The impact varies greatly depending on industry and application for aid.

 Powered by nyModel